pygame/pygame/docs/reST/ref/display.rst

 This module offers control over the pygame display.
 Pygame has a single display Surface that is either contained in a window or runs full screen.
 Once you create the display you treat it as a regular Surface.
-Changes are not immediately visible onscreen, you must choose one of the two flipping functions to update the actual display.
+Changes are not immediately visible onscreen; you must choose one of the two flipping functions to update the actual display.

-The origin of the display, where x = 0, and y = 0 is the top left of the screen.
-Both axis increase positively towards the bottom right of the screen.
+The origin of the display, where x = 0 and y = 0, is the top left of the screen.
+Both axes increase positively towards the bottom right of the screen.

 The pygame display can actually be initialized in one of several modes.
-By default the display is a basic software driven framebuffer.
+By default, the display is a basic software driven framebuffer.
 You can request special modules like hardware acceleration and OpenGL support.
 These are controlled by flags passed to ``pygame.display.set_mode()``.